SPex-team/SPex/README.md

 /// @dev Validate if it’s the true owner of the Miner that sign.
 If yes, accept the Miner and transfer it into the contract and internally record that the Miner belongs to the current message sender.
 /// @param minerId Miner ID
-/// @param sign Use the old owner adress to sign the content that the miner id already executed the Hex transformation. function ConfirmTransferMinerIntoSPex(string calldata minerId, string calldata sign) public;
+/// @param sign Use the old owner adress to sign the content that the miner id already executed the Hex transformation. function confirmTransferMinerIntoSPex(string calldata minerId, string calldata sign) public;

 /// @dev Designate Miner & price and list the Miner on sale
 /// @param minerId Miner ID